-My personal favorite are silicone containers.
-They are leak proof, easy to use and fill, 100% BPA free food grade silicon, great for travel, and also convenient for dispensing anything with a thicker consistency, like cream.
+My personal favorite is a silicone container.
+They are leak proof, easy to use and fill, 100% BPA free food grade silicone, great for travel, and also convenient for dispensing anything with a thicker consistency, like cream.

 Silicon containers help to minimize air exposure, making them a good option for moisturizers and creams that contain unstable ingredients, such as retinol or vitamin C.